 • Regular Updation: The performance of the employees must be reviewed regularly.
 Employees must be motivated and rewarded periodically for achieving the goals.

-How To Set Performance Goals
+How to Set Performance Goals?

-Set Goals That Align With Company Objectives
+Step 1: Set Goals That Align With Company Objectives

 Setting goals that align with company objectives is a critical component of ensuring the success of any organization.
 When employees understand the company's vision and goals and are aligned with them, they are more motivated and engaged in their work, leading to increased productivity and improved outcomes.
 To ensure that employee goals are aligned with company objectives, there are several key steps that organizations can take.